Sunshine Home Care Winfield

 • pro Fellow residents were wonderful and made the experience bearable.

-• pro There is new management and all-new staff, and the residents are much better and have goals they are working on.
+• pro There is new management and all new staff, and the residents are much better and have goals they are working on.

 Cons

-• pro The beds were the most uncomfortable the reviewer has slept on.
+• pro The beds were extremely uncomfortable.

 Review